pguardati/stack-overflow-contrib/neuron_spike_simulation/README.md

 few options have been investigated, such as:
 - normalising the input and the output of the model
-- optimize the variations of the parameters respect to a fixed values However, the optimisation still cannot make the simulated model to converge to the experimental data.
+- optimize the variations of the parameters respect to a fixed values

+However, the optimisation still cannot make the simulated model to converge to the experimental data.

 Possible issues:
 - Optimizer settings
 - Sensitivity of the loss respect to the variation of the parameters
-- The simulation has been treated as a black box, it might be incorrect
+- The simulation has been treated as a black box, the equations might be incorrect